kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/auth0/_index.md

 34.75.13.137 glootest.com
 ```

 You can now access the application using the `glootest.com` domain.

+{{% notice note %}}
-(Please note that if you are using Kind, you will need to include the port in all URLs, for example `http://glootest.com:32500/get`)
+If you locally test on kind, you must include the port in all URLs, such as `http://glootest.com:32500/get`.
+{{% /notice %}}

 ```shell
 % curl http://glootest.com/get